What is Medicare Part D?

 What is a tiered formulary?

-A tiered formulary divides drugs into groups based primarily on cost.
-A plan's formulary might have three, four or even five tiers.
+A tiered formulary divides drugs into groups based mostly on cost.
+A plan's formulary might have three, four or five tiers.

 What do you want to do next ?